 - 3 sentences)

 Discussions about simplifying and streamlining the licensing and inspection system are already taking place within MDA and MDH, and in LFAC meetings.
-We will offer the LFAC and the Bush grant as a way to accelerate and focus that work, providing space and support for the regulatory agency staff to engage with farmer and community groups in the process.
+We will use the LFAC and the Bush grant as a way to accelerate and focus that work, providing space and support for the regulatory agency staff to engage with farmer and community groups in the process.
 (59 words)

 o Provide a bulleted list of key activities you are proposing during the grant term.